kpbader/note-taker-express/README.md

 # Note Taker Express

 ## Description
 * An app created to simply take notes!
-Notes can be made with a title and text body, saved, and retrieved from the saved column for further editing, if desired.
+Notes can be made with a title and text body and saved.

 ## Built with
 * Javascript